Vishal-1923/Python/Flask/readme.txt

 We can alert user if something is not right and need some attention.
 We can do this via Message Flashing.
 Just adding flash message will not do anything, we have make some changes in base.html.
 As we r making changes in base.html that means now this functionality is available to everyone

+Flask sqlalchemy setup
+will go to init.py file and setup my database
+1. import sql-alchemy
+2. define and initialize
+3. tell flask that we r using this db and where this is located.
+4. now we need to define some db models/tables, if u want to store something in db, u need to define schema of what that object is going to look like.